MauricDaniel/BoldDevEx/README.md

 Converting existing forms to use BoldDevEx controls

-There are alsotwo converter components available which help convert forms with standard Bold controls into BoldDevEx versions.
+There are two converter components available which help convert forms with standard Bold controls into BoldDevEx versions.
 To use it, drop TBoldToCxConverter or TBoldToCxGridConverter on a form and a conversion dialog will appear.
 Finally delete the converter component.